liampittman/CrossRef/README.txt

 ===============================================================================
 LICENSE:
-Original code files are licensed under the MIT License.
+This project is licensed under the MIT License for all original code.
+See the LICENSE file for full terms.

 Original data files created by the author are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).